davidfstr/Crystal-Web-Archiver/README.md

 * Miscellaneous
     * User-Agent: Alter to advertise correct version and project URL.
     * Logging changes:
-        * Mac: Redirect stdout and stderr to file when running as binary.
+        * Mac: Redirect stdout and stderr to file when running as a binary.
         * Windows: Alter location of stdout and stderr log files to be in %APPDATA% rather than beside the .exe, to enable logging even when Crystal is running from a locked volume.